nine7nine/Xenomai-Archlinux/README.md

 # Compatibility

 You may have noticed from the above installation PATHs that Mercury and Cobalt Core/Userspace can be installed/co-exist on the same system. (yes, the packages won't conflict!)...
-This can be very useful for testing purposes.
-For example, you can switch kernels (linux-xenomai or linux-rt/PREEMPT_RT) and still have access to the correct Xenomai Userspace && libraries.
+This can be very useful for testing/comparison purposes.
+For example, you can switch kernels (linux-xenomai or linux-rt/PREEMPT_RT) and if you have xenomai-cobalt && xenomai-mercury both installed, you will have access to the correct Xenomai Userspace && libraries.

 Next step; if you happen to have apps correctly built against each Mercury/Cobalt Core; doing comparisions is a fairly trivial task (ie: run the correct binary, userspace and kernel together).